 Tokens keys are never exported from the module, except on physical tokens or software tokens.
-When a module key is exported the logical token - the Triple DES key plus the token parameters - is first encrypted with a module key.
+When a logical token is exported the logical token - the key data plus the token parameters - is first encrypted with a module key.
 Then the encrypted token is split into shares using the Shamir Threshold Sharing algorithm, even if the total number of shares is one.
-Each share is then encrypted using a share key and written to a physical token - a smart card - or a software token.
+Each share is then encrypted using a share key (which may require knowledge of a passphrase to derive - see Share keys) and written to a physical token - a smart card - or a software token.
 Logical tokens can be shared between one or more physical token.
 The properties for a token define how many shares are required to recreate the logical token.
 Shares can only be generated when a token is created.
 The firmware prevents a specific share from being written more than once.